-Below are some ways you and your faith community can engage further and take action for God’s beautiful creation.
+Below are some ways you and your faith community can engage further this Season of Creation and take action for God’s beautiful creation.

 Wild at Art - threatened species art competition for kids run by the Australian Conservation Foundation

-From Wednesday 7 September (Threatened Species Day) to Monday 31 October the Australian Conservation Foundation is inviting children aged 5-12 to create an original artwork of one of Australia's many threatened native animals or plants, along with a short written component on their chosen threatened species.
+From now up until Wednesday 7 September (Threatened Species Day) the Australian Conservation Foundation is inviting children aged 5-12 to create an original artwork of one of Australia's many threatened native animals or plants, along with a short written component on their chosen threatened species.
 Find out more and submit your beautiful artworks here.

 Throughout September the Australian Conservation Foundation is asking people to head down to their local creek or river, find a quiet place on the bank, try to spot a platypus and record what you see to help researchers understand more about this elusive animal and how we can better protect it.
 Find out more here.